-At current prices and with commonly accepted cost-effectiveness benchmarks, results suggest that phentermine/topiramate in addition to lifestyle modification is cost effective compared with lifestyle modification alone.
-The cost effectiveness of treatment of obesity with semaglutide or liraglutide in patients without diabetes mellitus exceeds commonly used thresholds.
-Bupropion/naltrexone is cost effective only at higher thresholds (see Table 4.5).
+At the current prices and with commonly accepted cost-effectiveness benchmarks, draft results suggest that phentermine/topiramate and bupropion/naltrexone (in addition to lifestyle modification) are cost effective compared with lifestyle modification alone.
+The cost effectiveness of treatment of obesity with semaglutide or liraglutide, in patients without diabetes mellitus, exceeded commonly used thresholds.
+Table ES2 presents the incremental results from the base-case cost-effectiveness analyses for each therapy under review.